Software-Improvement-Group/sigridci/examples/slack-security-findings/README.md

     - if: $CI_PIPELINE_SOURCE == "schedule"
 ```

-This example pipeline job assumes you're using Gitlab's Docker-based runners.
+This example pipeline job assumes you're using GitLab's Docker-based runners.
 The `script`,
 which runs inside the `python:alpine3.20` container, first uses `wget` to download the example
-script from Github.
+script from GitHub.
 It then runs it using the Python interpreter provided by the `python:alpine3.
 20` image.
 It assumes environment variables `` and `` have been set.

 ## Frequently Asked Questions